kaiwren/gsheets-template/README.md

 It includes some tools, some helpers, some wrappers, some libraries and some conventions to make life easier.

-Once you clone this project, it should be readonly via git except for the `lib` submodule which is maintained in [this project](https://github.com/kaiwren/gsheets-lib).
-All your pushes will be via `clasp` to script.google.com and not `git` to github.com.
+To use this, fork this project and use it as a starting point.
+Note that the `lib` submodule which contains wrappers/libs is maintained in [this project](https://github.com/kaiwren/gsheets-lib).

 ## Spreadsheet Conventions